meunomemauricio/meunomemauricio.github.io/_posts/2020-12-25-multiarch-docker-build-github-actions-en.md

         run: echo {% raw %}${{ steps.docker_build.outputs.digest }}{% endraw %}
 {% endhighlight %}

 Here we specify a tag to be applied to the Docker image.
-For simplicity I'm only using `:latest`, which is always overriden with each new build.
+For simplicity, I'm only using `:latest`, which is always overriden with each new build.
 I haven't explored this much, but I imagine it should be fairly simple to use the same Git tag through variables.

 Here is the complete file: